How to Successfully Market Your Way Through a Recession

 • SEO

-When she is not helping clients get found on the web Dani enjoys competing in barrel races and gymkhanas with her horses and exploring the outdoors with her dogs.
+When she is not helping clients get found on the web Dani enjoys competing in barrel races and gymkhanas with her horses, exploring the outdoors with her dogs, or writing children's books.